What is a Credit Score?

 Qualifying Credit for USDA Loans

 Applicants for a USDA home loan must have qualifying credit.
 This means a credit score and history that indicates a person’s willingness and ability to make the payments on the loan they are applying for.
-To qualify for a USDA loan, you must:
+To qualify for an approval USDA loan, you must:

 - Have no bankruptcy or foreclosure discharges within the last 36 months.